Ayman Mohyeldin: Israel–Gaza conflict

-Allegation of bias during live news report

-In October 2015 Mohyeldin was accused of false reporting and bias during live coverage of report where a Palestinian man wearing camouflaged clothing sprang out from a group of Israeli soldiers, wielding a knife and was subsequently shot.
-Mohyeldin initially reported during a live MSNBC broadcast that from where he was standing and the body was lying he did not see a knife in the man’s open hands after he saw the dead body.
-However he was interrupted on air by the host at the time, José Díaz-Balart, who ran a picture of the assailant holding what seemed to be a knife in the air before he was killed.
-Following the MSNBC journalist's interruption, Mohyeldin reiterated that the assailant did not have a knife in his hands after he was dead and secured by the Israeli police.

-Following his coverage of the June 2016 Tel Aviv shooting, an Israeli newspaper, The Jerusalem Post, criticized Mohyeldin for going "on a rambling, 35 second stream of consciousness in which he managed to squeeze in four mentions of 'the occupation' and three mentions of Israeli politics 'shifting to the right' or the 'extreme right,' while talking of Palestinian 'frustration' and Israeli oppression."
+At the beginning of the Gaza war, Semafor reported that a number of Muslim hosts (including Mehdi Hasan, Mohyeldin, and Ali Velshi) were sidelined from coverage by MSNBC.
+Mohyeldin has continued to report on the conflict since.

 MSNBC shows

-Mohyeldin has hosted a number of shows on MSNBC since joining NBC News in 2011, including First Look, an early-morning show, and Ayman Mohyeldin Reports (originally MSNBC Live with Ayman Mohyeldin), a weekday afternoon show.
+Mohyeldin has hosted a number of shows on MSNBC since joining NBC News in 2011, including Morning Joe First Look, an early-morning pre-show for MSNBC's flagship morning show Morning Joe, and Ayman Mohyeldin Reports (originally MSNBC Live with Ayman Mohyeldin), a weekday afternoon show.
 In September 2021, his program Ayman took over the weekend evening spot formerly held by Joshua Johnson's The Week with Joshua Johnson, and it also streams on Peacock on Fridays, while Hallie Jackson took over his weekday afternoon slot.
-He is also a fill in guest host on MSNBC's All In with Chris Hayes, Deadline: White House, The Beat with Ari Melber and The Rachel Maddow Show.
+The last episode of Ayman is scheduled to air in late April 2025, after which Mohyeldin will join new MSNBC panel show The Weekend: Primetime.
+He is also a fill in guest host on MSNBC's All In with Chris Hayes, Deadline: White House, The Beat with Ari Melber, The Rachel Maddow Show, Alex Wagner Tonight, and The Last Word with Lawrence O'Donnell.

-Shortly after the 2021 United States Capitol attack, Mohyeldin received a call from a high school classmate in Kennesaw, Georgia, whose sister-in-law Rosanne Boyland died in the attack.
+Shortly after the January 6 United States Capitol attack, Mohyeldin received a call from a high school classmate in Kennesaw, Georgia, whose sister-in-law Rosanne Boyland died in the attack.
 Investigating how Boyland died and how "a previously apolitical 34-year-old homebody [was] so quickly radicalized in the summer of 2020" led to a five-part podcast entitled American Radical that premiered in December 2021.

 Personal life

-Mohyeldin married Tunisian model Kenza Fourati on April 26, 2016 in a private ceremony in Marietta, Georgia, where his parents currently reside.
+Mohyeldin married Tunisian model Kenza Fourati on April 26, 2016, in a private ceremony in Marietta, Georgia.
+They have two children.

-His wife revealed in a Vogue Arabia interview that the couple was expecting their first child in early 2017.
-Their daughter, Dora Fourati Mohyeldin, was born in New York on March 12, 2017.
-The couple welcomed their second child, Idris, a son, in 2019.